Sooty's Amazing Adventures: Main characters

-Other Characters
+Other characters

 Katarina (voiced by Jimmy Hibbert) - A well spoken Persian cat who does not believe any of the gang's adventures down the trapdoor.
 She wears a pink velvet coat and a pink fedora with a feather on the top.

 Captain Fogbound (voiced by Rob Rackstraw) - A ginger cat who pilots a hot air balloon and is courting Katarina.
 He wears an aviator hat, a dark green leather coat and a pair of brown gloves.

 Cousin McScampi (voiced by Jimmy Hibbert) - Scampi's Scottish cousin, who is even worse at bagpipe playing than Scampi is, and wants to find the Loch Ness Monster.

 The Aliens (voiced by Rob Rackstraw and Jimmy Hibbert) - Two aliens from the planet Alpha Romeo who become friends with the gang after Sooty saves their spaceship from crashing into the theatre.

 Morris the Mouse (voiced by Rob Rackstraw) - A male mouse who lives in the skirting boards of the attic that Sooty and the gang live in.
 He formerly lived behind the skirting boards of the stage, where he had hibernated since the Victorian era, and woke up because he was hungry for some cheese.
 He is normally very shy, but he sometimes comes along on the gang's adventures.
 Morris is not to be confused with the field mouse character with the same name from Muffin The Mule.

 Sir Ray Fanshawe (voiced by Rob Rackstraw) - The former owner of the Fanshawe Theatre, who was buried alive underneath a mountain of sausages.
 He wears a purple fedora with a feather on the top, a Shakespearean ruff, and a purple Elizabethan shirt.

 Captain Neecap (voiced by Jimmy Hibbert) - A villainous Frenchman who owns both a submarine and a drilling machine.
 He is often hatching schemes to kidnap Sooty and the gang.

-Rumoured destruction of master recordings and Archival status
+Archival status

 In 2014, Richard Cadell claimed in an interview that when he acquired the rights to Sooty from HIT Entertainment in 2008, he received much archived Sooty material in the process.
 Said materials included the master tapes to the Sooty's Amazing Adventures series, which he destroyed out of personal distaste for the series.
 Cadell has since been approached by many other outside sources with the idea, and also attempt, of producing an animated CGI version of Sooty, but he does not want such a series to be made.

-However, it is just a myth, and the entire series still exists in the ITV Archive, even though ITV themselves do not currently own the rights to the series.
+However, the entire series still exists in the ITV Archive, even though ITV themselves do not currently own the rights to the series.
 The BFI National Archive also hold four episodes of the series recorded from their original broadcasts on VHS, and there were two commercial VHS releases of the series in 1997 and 1999.